shenlvmeng/trace-story/README.md

 **Notice**

 Original photographs are usually big which affects your website performance.
 But most softwares will delete EXIF information part while compressing images.
-If you want image compressing with EXIF, you may need [this](https://shenlvmeng.github.io/lab/exif.html).
+If you want image compressed with EXIF, you may need [this](https://shenlvmeng.github.io/lab/exif.html).

 ### Usage 2 - A whole pageview